SkylineCommunications/dataminer-docs/connector-help/connector_help/NetInsight Nimbra Application Manager.md

 The manager will automatically detect new nodes in the network.
 It also detects services and hitless services that are configured in the network, so that it can give a full overview of the activity in the network.

-If NetInsight Nimbra nodes are set up with a location, the Nimbra manager can give you a location-based usage overview.The same applies for services: you can link each service to a specific customer so that you also can get a customer-based usage overview.
+If NetInsight Nimbra nodes are set up with a location, the Nimbra manager can give you a location-based usage overview.
+The same applies for services: you can link each service to a specific customer so that you also can get a customer-based usage overview.

 ## Notes